California Report Card

 The California Report Card (CRC) is a mobile-optimized web application designed to promote public involvement in the California government.
-Developed by Prof. Ken Goldberg and the CITRIS Data and Democracy Initiative at UC Berkeley with California Lt.
+Developed by Ken Goldberg and the CITRIS Data and Democracy Initiative at UC Berkeley with California Lt.
 Governor Gavin Newsom, version 1.0 was released in January 2014.
 On the CRC site, participants are encouraged to grade California on a scale from A+ to F on six timely topics and to propose their own suggestions of issues that merit attention at the state level.
-The CRC is a form of E-democracy, structuring and streamlining communication from the California residents to their elected officials.
+The CRC is a form of e-democracy, structuring and streamlining communication from the California residents to their elected officials.